Heliks/json-stringify/readme.md

 Alternative to built-in `JSON.stringify()`.

-The built-in `JSON.stringify()` output is too compact to be properly readable for humans while its pretty-mode is too verbose for data sets that contains larger arrays or nested objects.

-This library produces a compact format that remains readable by humans.
+The built-in method is either too compact to be readable by humans or too verbose to be practical.
+This produces a more compact pretty-print format that remains readable while not blowing up the size of the resulting JSON string.
 It does this by chopping down blocks (arrays, lists) that only contain primitive values.

 For example: